 PFC Detection in Monitoring Wells

 The Camp Grayling environmental staff regularly monitor a number of environmental factors at the camp and airfield to ensure safety, compliance with state and federal regulations, and to proactively detect and remedy potential problems.
-The most recent proactive measure was to test water samples for PFCs.
-A few of the samples detected the compound at levels above EPA guidance.
-The Michigan National Guard and Michigan Department of Military and Veterans Affairs, along with state and local environmental experts and officials want to share the testing information and information about this family of chemicals in general, with members of the Grayling community and anyone else looking for information on this topic.
+The most recent proactive measure was to test water samples for PFAS.
+A few of the samples detected PFOS-PFOA at levels above EPA drinking water guidance.
+The Michigan Department of Military and Veterans Affairs, along with state and local environmental experts and officials, want to share PFAS investigation status in the area and information about this family of chemicals in general with members of the Grayling community and any other concerned citizens.